kcf-jackson/sketch/readme.md

 coverage](https://codecov.io/gh/kcf-jackson/sketch/branch/master/graph/badge.svg)](https://codecov.io/gh/kcf-jackson/sketch?branch=master)
 <!-- badges: end -->

-## Preview for developers

-Warning: the package has not reached stable version.

 -----

 ## R package `sketch`

 Creates interactive illustrations embeddable in RMarkDown documents.
 The package compiles R code into JavaScript code by applying rewriting rules to the R AST.
 This allows users to develop JS-style visualisations using only the R syntax.

 ![](./man/figures/ast_transform.png)

 ### Basic conversion from R to JavaScript

-The package current has ~56 AST rewriting rules.
+The package current has 190+ AST rewriting rules.
 Here are a list of the basic ones.

 |       Description       |                                 R                                 |                            JavaScript                             |
 | :---------------------: | :---------------------------------------------------------------: | :---------------------------------------------------------------: |